Harvest of Hope Pantry opened its doors in 2012.

 VALUES:

-Our Values are rooted in the principles of Catholic Social Teaching which proclaim our common humanity and call us to respect and uphold the dignity of every person, especially the marginalized and most vulnerable within our community.
+We respect and uphold the dignity of every person, especially the marginalized and most vulnerable within our community.

 Our History